AEther-Frisko/chess-report-interpreter/README.md

 - Example:  W10  D2  L5 (or 1   =   0)

 ## How to Format CTR Files
-the included data.ctr.sample file demonstrates how the format looks in an actual file.
+the included swiss_data.ctr.sample and rr_data.ctr.sample files demonstrates how the format looks in an actual file.
 As a more general example, the expected format is as follows:
 ```
 "event","province","reference number","pairings","end date","no. of players","no. of rounds","type","organizer id","arbiter id"
 "player id"